maheshbhatk/covid-vaccine-booking/README.md

 </div>

 ## Quickstart Guide
-**Instructions to follow on your laptop and phone below.
-To fetch OTP automatically, Step 2 is compulsory**
+**Instructions to follow on your laptop below.

 ### 1. On your laptop
 1. Make sure [Python 3.8+](https://python.org) is installed.